wpzoom/Inspiro-Lite/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Twenty Seventeen bundles the following third-party resources:
+Inspiro Lite bundles the following third-party resources:

 HTML5 Shiv, Copyright 2014 Alexander Farkas
 Licenses: MIT/GPL2